 Here are more ways to explore the Big Island:

 If most of your answers were D’s, the best island in Hawaii for you might be: Kauai

-Kauai adventures don’t stop at hiking and lush greens though, there’s horseback riding, river tubing, diving, whale watching, ziplining, wind surfing and of course snorkeling and scuba diving.
-Although most of Kauai’s adventures are in nature, there are museums and historical sights to learn about Hawaii’s oldest island.
+Nicknamed “The Garden Isle,” and although most of Kauai’s adventures are in nature, there are museums and historical sights to learn about Hawaii’s oldest island.
 Oh, and beaches that will soothe your soul with their calmness and beauty.
-Can we say dream vacation any louder, friends?
+Can you say dream vacation any louder?

 Wait, there’s more….islands, that is

-There are two more islands that you could technically visit if vacationing in Hawaii, but they receive so few tourists that it made sense to focus on the four islands where accommodations and flights are most accessible.
+There are 2 more islands that you could technically visit if vacationing in Hawaii, but they receive so few tourists that it made sense to focus on the 4 islands where accommodations and flights are most accessible.

 Molokai and Lanai are both beautiful options if you’re flexible with your travel itinerary and really want a low-key vacation.
 Generally, Molokai is known for it’s simple lifestyle and stunning hiking trails.
 Lanai is serene and known for it’s amazing snorkeling and scuba diving…hard to believe it can get better than the underwater adventures of the other islands listed above.